Welcome to Sprudge.com, the most popular coffee publication on Earth.

 Sprudge covers coffee news and culture where it happens, as it happens – the 24 Hour Brews Cycle - and we publish daily content from the very best coffee writers in the world.
-You can follow us on Twitter @Sprudge and at Facebook.com/FrothyGossip for updates on new features and general merriment.
+You can follow us on Twitter @Sprudge and at Facebook.com/FrothyGossip for updates and general merriment.

 Your Sprudge Editors

 Zachary Carlsen and Jordan Michelman are the co-founders and editors of Sprudge.com.
-Since 2009, they have published features together under the pseudonym Llewellyn Sinclair.
+From 2009 to April 30, 2014, they published features together under the pseudonym Llewellyn Sinclair.
 Mr. Carlsen has worked in specialty coffee for a decade, including at murky coffee, Ninth Street Espresso, Stumptown Coffee Roasters, and Four Barrel Coffee Roasters.
-Mr. Michelman is a graduate of the University of Washington CHID program, and has written elsewhere for T Magazine, Eater, and Seattle Met Magazine.
+Mr. Michelman is a graduate of the University of Washington CHID program and has written elsewhere for T Magazine, Eater, and Seattle Met Magazine.

 Sprudge.com™ is proudly based in Portland, Oregon, and is a privately owned LLC.